Yaana (novel)

 Yaana (meaning: Sail) is a novel written by novelist S.L.
 Bhyrappa, which has a story of two astronauts (a man and a woman) traveling in a spaceship to Proxima Centauri, the closest star to the earth which is around 4-6 light years away.

+Plot

-The journey takes several decades.
-The novel focuses on scientific problems and human relationships when they are away from the earth.
-While generating oxygen and food on the spaceship the technical problems, the other issues are giving birth to children there and nurturing them.
+Two astronauts (a man and a woman) traveling in a spaceship to Proxima Centauri, the closest star to the earth which is around 4-6 light years away.The journey takes several decades.
+The novel focuses on scientific problems and human relationships when they are away from the planet Earth.
+While generating oxygen and food on the spaceship, the other issues are giving birth to children there and nurturing them.